Minnesota Woman Charged With Stalking After Allegedly Texting Man 696 Times

 According to the Bureau of Justice Statistics, stalking behaviors include unwanted phone calls, unwanted emails and texts, showing up at places unexpectedly, and waiting at places for the victim.
 There are criminal laws in all 50 states that address stalking.

-Although in both these cases, the stalking victims were men, in general, woman are more likely to be victims of stalking than men.
+Although in both these cases, the stalking victims were men, in general, women are more likely to be victims of stalking than men.
 The Office of Women’s Health recommends that victims of stalking file a complaint with police and get a restraining order.